What is Normalization in DBMS (SQL)? 1NF, 2NF, 3NF Example

 We have introduced a new column called Membership_id which is the primary key for table 1.
 Records can be uniquely identified in Table 1 using membership id

-In Table 2, Membership_ID is the foreign Key
+In Table 2, Membership_ID is the Foreign Key

-Foreign Key references primary key of another Table!
+Foreign Key references the primary key of another Table!
 It helps connect your Tables

-A foreign key can have a different name from its primary key
+- A foreign key can have a different name from its primary key

-It ensures rows in one table have corresponding rows in another
+- It ensures rows in one table have corresponding rows in another

-Foreign keys can be null even though primary keys can not
+- Foreign keys can be null even though primary keys can not

 Why do you need a foreign key?

-Suppose an idiot inserts a record in Table B such as
+Suppose, a novice inserts a record in Table B such as

 You will only be able to insert values into your foreign key that exist in the unique key in the parent table.
 This helps in referential integrity.